-62.047 BF1461 – Pyralidae – Phycitinae – Assara terebrella – Dark Spruce Knot-horn – (Zincken, 1818) Adult Micro: CAT 2 – Confusion Species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+62.047 BF1461 – Pyralidae – Phycitinae – Assara terebrella – Dark Spruce Knot-horn – (Zincken, 1818) Adult Micro: CAT 2 – Can be confused with other species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Brown – Significant Record / Very Rare / Vagrant